How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

 The strategic advantages of this architecture are compelling:

-- Unmatched Performance: With 90+ Lighthouse scores across all metrics, this blog loads instantly and provides a smooth user experience that keeps readers engaged.
+- Unmatched Performance - With 90+ Lighthouse scores across all metrics, this blog loads instantly and provides a smooth user experience that keeps readers engaged.
 The static generation approach combined with edge delivery ensures your content appears on screen in milliseconds, not seconds.

-- Complete Developer Control: Unlike traditional CMS platforms where you're constrained by plugins and templates, this approach gives you 100% control over every aspect of your blog.
+- Complete Developer Control - Unlike traditional CMS platforms where you're constrained by plugins and templates, this approach gives you 100% control over every aspect of your blog.
 From the content workflow to the visual design to the underlying code, you make the decisions.

-- Zero Infrastructure Headaches: By eliminating databases, backend servers, and complex hosting requirements, you remove entire categories of problems from your blogging experience.
-No more database crashes, security patches, or scaling issuesβjust content and code.
+- Zero Infrastructure Headaches - By eliminating databases, backend servers, and complex hosting requirements, you remove entire categories of problems from your blogging experience.
+No more database crashes, security patches, or scaling issues—just content and code.

-- SEO Advantage From Day One: The architecture is inherently SEO-friendly, with semantic HTML, blazing-fast load times, and complete control over metadata.
+- SEO Advantage From Day One - The architecture is inherently SEO-friendly, with semantic HTML, blazing-fast load times, and complete control over metadata.
 Your content has the best possible chance of ranking well in search engines without fighting against platform limitations.

-- Future-Proof Foundation: Built on stable, widely-adopted technologies with strong community support, this blog architecture will remain viable and performant for years to come.
+- Future-Proof Foundation - Built on stable, widely-adopted technologies with strong community support, this blog architecture will remain viable and performant for years to come.
 As web standards evolve, you can easily adapt without major rewrites.

 Getting Started With Your Own Blog